Nahelam/B3Mod/README.md

 I'm working on it from time to time and there's still a lot to do.

 ## Requirements
-PCSX2 with the "Extended RAM" option enaled.
+PCSX2 with the "Extended RAM" option enabled.
 Read [this](https://github.com/Nahelam/PS2-Game-Mods#pcsx2) if you don't know what to do with pnach files.

 ## Mod Menu